 Your gift is 100% tax deductible

 Radiation therapy uses high-energy rays or particles to destroy cancer cells.
-It can be used to treat penile cancer in these ways:
+It is sometimes used in the treatment of penile cancer.

-For uncircumcised men who are going to get radiation to the penis, the foreskin is removed first.
-They're circumcised because radiation can cause swelling and tightening of the foreskin, which could lead to other problems.
+For uncircumcised men who are going to get radiation to the penis, the foreskin is typically removed first with a circumcision.
+This is because radiation can cause swelling and tightening of the foreskin, which could lead to other problems.

-A wax or plastic block or mold may be used to hold the penis in the exact same position for each treatment.
-Shields may be used to protect the groin and testicles.
+If the radiation is being aimed at the penis, a wax or plastic block or mold may be used to hold the penis in the exact same position for each treatment.
+Shields may be used to protect the groin and testicles from the radiation.

-In this method, hollow needles are first put into the penis in the operating room.
-Pre-drilled plastic templates lock onto both ends of the needles to hold them in place.
+In this method, hollow needles are first put into the tumor on the penis in the operating room.
+Plastic templates lock onto both ends of the needles to hold them in place.
 The needles are kept in for several days.
-Tiny pellets of radioactive materials are put into the needles to treat the tumor.
+Tiny pellets of radioactive material are put into the needles to treat the tumor.
 The pellets can be left in the needles for different lengths of time.
-They may be put in many times a day to release radiation.
 After the treatment is over, all the pellets are taken out and the needles are removed.

 Some less common but more serious side effects can include:

-In many cases, the function and appearance of the penis slowly goes back to normal in the months and years after radiation therapy.
+In many cases, the function and appearance of the penis slowly go back to normal in the months and years after radiation therapy.

-Other possible side effects of radiation to the pelvic area and groin lymph nodes include tiredness, nausea, or diarrhea.
+Possible short-term side effects of radiation to the pelvic area and groin lymph nodes include:

 To learn more about how radiation is used to treat cancer, see Radiation Therapy.